cptn-io/el-cptn/README.md

 Create a new user in the platform to disable the default setup credentials.

+### Single Sign On (SSO)

+The SSO functionality is still in development and is expected to be released with Alameda release.

+The SSO feature will be available part of the open-source MIT license.

+## Documentation

+Refer [this page](https://docs.cptn.io/) for product documentation and tutorials.

 ## Architecture

 Refer [this page](https://docs.cptn.io/docs/architecture/overview) for more details about the product architecture.

 ### Stack

 - Backend services are built with Spring boot
 - Processor is a NodeJS application
 - Web Application is a React application